Winnie Soon (HK/DK) BBA MA MSc PhD | E: email@example.com | W: www.siusoon.net

 - Soon, W., 2017.
 ‘Executing Microtemporality’ in Executing Practices (E. Snodgrass, H. Pritchard and M. Tyzlik-Carver eds), Autonomedia.

 - Soon, W & Cox, G., 2019 (forthcoming).
-Aesthetic Programming: A Handbook of Software Studies, or Software Studies for Dummies, London: Open Humanities Press.
+Aesthetic Programming: A Handbook of Software Studies, London: Open Humanities Press.

 - Sollfrank, C & Soon, W., 2019 (forthcoming).
 Fix my Code, Berlin: EECLECTIC.